Galvanized Flashing: Aluminum vs Steel

 When considering galvanized flashing, you need to make a choice between aluminum versus steel.
-The use of aluminum, a lightweight material, versus heavier steel galvanized flashing depends on your budget, the conditions under which the flashing will be exposed to and whether you believe that one material is a better quality flashing for your home than the other.
+The use of aluminum, a lightweight material, versus heavier steel galvanized flashing depends on your budget, the conditions under which the flashing will be exposed to, and whether you believe one material is a better quality flashing for your home than the other.
 These considerations will drive your decision to use either aluminum flashing or steel flashing.

-Aluminum flashing for roofs is one of the 3 rust-resistant materials used in flashing, along with steel and copper.
-Aluminum flashing is popular with do-it-yourselfers when they choose to install a roof flashing, because of its flexibility and ease to work with.
+Aluminum flashing for roofs is one of the three rust-resistant materials used in flashing, along with steel and copper.
+Aluminum flashing is popular with do-it-yourselfers when they choose to install a roof flashing because of its flexibility and ease to work with.
 It is easier for a non-professional installer to bend and manipulate aluminum than it is to bend and manipulate steel.
 It is a mid-ranged metal flashing material and it holds its shape well.